Smooth norms in dense subspaces of Banach spaces: Introduction

 The proofs of these results, as well as many other results concerning the best smoothness of concrete Banach spaces, depend at some point on the completeness of the spaces in question.
 Nevertheless, it is quite surprising that for separable spaces the completeness condition is in some sense also necessary.
 More precisely, Vanderwerff \cite{V} proved that every normed space with a countable algebraic basis admits a $C^{1}$-smooth renorming.
 This result was pushed further to get a $C^{\infty}$-smooth renorming \cite{H}.
 A slight reformulation of these results can be stated in the following form.
 Given any separable Banach space $X$, there exists a dense linear subspace of $X$ admitting an equivalent $C^{\infty}$-smooth norm.
 This leads naturally to the following, at a first glance rather bold, general question.

 In the special case of $X=\ell_1(\Gamma)$ and $k=1$, this problem was posed in the recent monograph by A. Guirao, V. Montesinos, and V. Zizler (see \cite[Problem 149]{GMZ}), which was the starting point of our research.
 We obtain some partial positive results to this general problem, which remains open for $k=\infty$ (in the case $k=\omega$, we give a counterexample).
 In the first part, we improve Vanderwerff's results as follows.
-Let $\mathfrak{c}$ be the cardinality of continuum.
+(The proofs of the results presented in the Introduction are postponed to subsequent sections, where the necessary terminology is also explained; in particular, we refer to Section \ref{Sec: Prel} for the necessary background.)

 \begin{theoremA}\begin{romanenumerate} \item $\ell_{\infty}$ admits a dense subspace with an analytic renorming; \item Every separable Banach space admits a dense subspace with an analytic renorming; \item $\ell_1(\mathfrak{c})$ admits a dense subspace with an analytic renorming. \end{romanenumerate} \end{theoremA}